RTEMS/rtems-docs/eng/vc-authors.rst

 Personal repositories keep the clutter away from the master repository.
 A user with a personal repository can make commits, create and delete branches, plus more without interfering with the master repository.
-Commits to the master repository generate email to the vc@… list and development type commits by a developer would only add noise and lessen the effectiveness of the commit list
+Commits to the master repository generate email to the vc@ list and development type commits by a developer would only add noise and lessen the effectiveness of the commit list